 - My Account

 Melvin Tolson was born on this date in 1898.
-He was an African American writer, educator, politician, and poet.
+He was a Black writer, educator, politician, and poet.

 He encouraged his students not only to be well-rounded people but to also to stand up for their rights.
 He took a leave of absence to earn a Master's degree from Columbia University from 1930 to 1931.
 Tolson began teaching at Langston University in Langston, Oklahoma in 1947.
 Also in 1947 Liberia declared him as its poet laureate.
 Tolson entered local politics and would go on to serve three terms as Mayor of Langston, Oklahoma from 1954 to 1960.